Unholy Night: Plot

 Frank tells Dr. Arden they should report Grace's death to the police.
-Arden asks if he wants them to know Frank killed Grace, who was unarmed, but Frank says he doesn't care for the consequences.
+Arden asks if he wants them to know Frank killed Grace, who was unarmed, but Frank says he doesn't care about the consequences.

 Jude sneaks into her office and holds a straight razor to Mary Eunice's throat, threatening to end the Devil's possession by killing her.
 Mary Eunice manages to break Jude's hold and Jude is escorted out of the building.
 Arden mentions Frank's intentions to Mary Eunice, who claims she will take care of it.
-Intent on lifting his spirits, she takes a Santa suit to Leigh Emerson, a man sent to Briarcliff after he went on a killing spree dressed as Santa Claus and later put into solitary confinement by Jude.
+Intent on lifting his spirits, she takes a Santa suit to Leigh Emerson, a man who was sent to Briarcliff after going on a killing spree dressed as Santa Claus, and was later put into solitary confinement by Jude.

 Lana worries that Mary Eunice hasn't done anything about Dr. Thredson, but she discovers Kit has returned to the asylum.
 She explains to him that Thredson is the killer and she will prove Kit's innocence.
 He wants to help her, but can't yet as he's been drugged.

 Arden admits to Jude that she was correct about Mary Eunice and seeks Jude's help.
 He vows loyalty to her if she can return Mary Eunice's innocence.
 He later lets Jude into the asylum and she tells him she must speak to Mary Eunice alone in the office.

-Monsignor Howard commends Mary Eunice for allowing Leigh to have a chance at redemption, by allowing him to be unshackled and dressed as Santa.
+Monsignor Howard commends Mary Eunice for allowing Leigh to have a chance at redemption by allowing him to be unshackled and dressed as Santa.
 Leigh then attacks Frank and attempts to kill him before orderlies tackle him.

-Thredson finds Lana at Briarcliff, and tells her he's destroyed all evidence relating to Bloody Face.
-He attempts to garrotte her, but Kit knocks Thredson unconscious.
-Lana wishes Thredson dead, but Kit needs him alive to show who the real killer is.
+Thredson finds Lana at Briarcliff and tells her he's destroyed all evidence relating to Bloody Face.
+He attempts to garrotte her, but Kit knocks him unconscious.
+Lana wants Thredson dead, but Kit needs him alive to show who the real killer is.
 They hide him in a closet.

 Frank puts Leigh back in his solitary cell.
-Mary Eunice then kills Frank.
-Leigh enters the office where Jude is.
+Mary Eunice kills Frank in front of the cell.
+Leigh enters the office where Jude is and they're locked in.
 Arden states his loyalty to Mary Eunice and leaves.
 Avenging Jude's cruelty to him, Leigh canes Jude and attempts to rape her, but Jude stabs him with a letter opener.

-As Arden disposes of Grace's body by giving her to the raspers, the aliens take Grace.
+Arden tries to dispose of Grace's body by giving her to the raspers, but the aliens take her instead.